 Brussel sprouts- Use fresh brussel sprouts that have been washed and trimmed.

-Place the brussel sprouts into a bowl and drizzle with olive oil and then add the seasonings.
+Step 4: Place the brussel sprouts in a bowl and drizzle with olive oil and then add the seasonings.

 The sausages are finished cooking when they reach an internal temperature of 160F degrees.